bhk/scam/reference.md

     > (f "a" "b")
     "ab"

-Typically, function values are stored in global variables, as in the example above, but functions are first class values in SCAM, so any expression can be used as a function value.
+Typically, functions are stored in global variables, as in the example above, but functions are first class values in SCAM, so they can be passed to functions and returned from them.

-    > ((if 1 f) "a" "b")
-    "ab"

-You may wonder how functions are encoded as strings.
-Officially, this is implementation-dependent.
-SCAM does not guarantee any particular representation, so it is best not to make any assumptions about how function values are executed.
-There is however, only one implementation at present, and it uses Make syntax to encode functions, so you will see the following behavior in the REPL:
+You may wonder how functions are encoded as strings, given that all SCAM values are strings.
+The encoding is designed to mesh nicely with Make.

-    > (lambda (a b) (concat a b))
+The above definition of `f` compiles to a line in a makefile:

+    f = $1$2

+SCAM will report the value of `f` as such:

+    > f
     "$1$2"

+An implication of this is the following behavior:

     > ("$1$2" "a" "b")
     "ab"

 ### Syntax Trees